 When your game’s success and turnaround (ROI) depend on you, you would want to know that the investment of time and money was worth it.

 In this blog post, we’ll cover a few aspects to think about before starting your game localization – from some basic aspects to the strategic, financial, and operational ones.

 Basic Questions About Localizing Your Game

 1. What does localizing mean?

-In addition to simply translating the words from one language to another, localization means to consider the elements specific to a market and adapt the content in a way that fits the requirements and it’s suitable to that market.
+In addition to simply translating the words from one language to another, localization means considering the elements specific to a market and adapting the content in a way that fits the requirements and it’s suitable to that market.

 In other words, localizing games means: